OpenDSA/OpenDSA/RST/en/Glossary.rst

    ADT
       Abbreviation for :term:`abstract data type`.

+   adversary
+      A fictional construct introduced for use in an :term:`adversary argument`.

    adversary argument
       A type of :term:`lower bounds proof` for a problem where a (fictional) "adversary" is assumed to control access to an